spencerflem/evolution-game/readme.md

 ## Context About the Code
 This is not an example of clean, readable code.
 It was written by and for myself with a tight deadline and no intention of modification after science fair.
-Were this a product developed on a team, there would be a significantly better git history, more comments, and no commenteded out code
+Were this a product developed on a team, there would be a significantly better git history, more comments, and no commented out code
 With that being said, there are parts I'm still proud of